reef-technologies/handbook/agreements.md

 All staff members of Reef Technologies have the right to request co-funding for up to 50% of the value of hardware deemed necessary for work, such as a laptop, a headset, a monitor, a mouse, a keyboard, etc.

-Co-founding conditions for senior engineers:
+Co-funding conditions for senior engineers:
 - up to 50% of the value of the hardware up to $1536 net per two years.

-Co-founding conditions for everyone else:
+Co-funding conditions for everyone else:
 - up to 50% of the value of the hardware up to $512 net per two years.

 The reason for this difference is that software engineering generally requires significantly more computing power than other types of tasks.